scotch-io/node-website-course/README.md

 # Build a Website with Node.js

-Full project for the Build a Website with Node course.
+Full project for the Build a Website with Node courses.

 ## Instructions

-1. Clone the repo: `git@github.com:scotch-io/node-website-course.git`
+1. Clone the repository: `git@github.com:scotch-io/node-website-course.git`
 2. Install packages: `npm install`
 3. Start the server: `node server.js`
 4. Visit in browser at: `http://localhost:8080`